Norway's Hovland grabs six-shot lead at PGA Tour Championship

 Hovland lipped out on a seven-foot birdie putt at the par-5 18th but still matched the largest 54-hole lead on the PGA Tour this season.

-It's also the same margin Rory McIlroy rallied from last year to defeat Scheffler and win the Tour Championship.
+It's also the same margin McIlroy rallied from on Sunday last year to defeat Scheffler and win the Tour Championship.

-Morikawa, who hadn't made a bogey all week, shared the lead with Hovland at 16-under until a double bogey at the par-4 fifth -- finding greenside rough, chipping into a bunker, blasting out and two putting.
+Morikawa, who hadn't made a bogey all week, shared the lead with Hovland at 16-under until a double bogey at the par-4 fifth.

-Schauffele made a 14-foot birdie putt from the fringe at seven to pull within one but Hovland birdied the par-5 sixth from three feet and Schauffele made bogey at the par-4 eighth, taking four to reach the green, to leave Hovland three ahead.

-Morikawa, a two-time major winner who hasn't won since the 2021 DP World Tour Championship at Dubai, fired a 73 to fall back.
+Morikawa, a two-time major winner, and Scheffler each fired 73 to fall back.

-McIlroy, a four-time major champion battling a back injury, shot 71 and was 11 off the pace.

-Scheffler, this year's Players champion and last year's Masters winner, fired a 73.
+Rahm and McIlroy each fell back with 71s, McIlroy tumbling 11 adrift.

 © 2023 AFP